UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Method

 \subsection{Pose-Aware Unsupervised Domain Adaptation}

-After training from the synthetic dataset, the most straight-forward yet naive approach is to train the student network using a prediction of the teacher network.
+After training from the synthetic dataset, the most straight-forward yet naive approach is to train the student network using the prediction of the teacher network.
 However, using the initial prediction from the teacher model as a pseudo label can be risky.
-This is either because of the lack of robustness of the teacher model itself, or more importantly, because of the insufficient knowledge that the teacher model holds regarding real-world scenarios, due to the domain gap between simulated and real world.
-Techniques such as data augmentation and momentum update might help the feasibility, but are still restricted.
+The risk is due to the lack of robustness of the teacher model itself, or more importantly, because of the insufficient knowledge that the teacher model holds with respect to real-world scenarios, due to the domain gap between the simulated and real worlds.
+Techniques such as data augmentation and momentum update might help the feasibility but are still restricted.
 Therefore, we need additional guidance for the teacher model to estimate high-quality predictions, and more reliable pseudo labels for our student model to learn from.